A field service metric measures operational performance of a field service company, such as job completion rates or call booking rates.

 1. Call Booking Rate

-By tracking and understanding this KPI, contractors can determine how effectively their CSRs are capturing leads and booking calls.
-A best practice is to listen to the calls that are not booked and identify why the call was not booked.
+By tracking and understanding this KPI, contractors can determine how effectively their CSRs capture leads and book calls.
+With ServiceTitan, you can listen to call recordings to identify why any calls were not booked.

 To improve your call booking percentage, give CSRs additional training, coaching, and information to increase their ability to book more of these lead opportunities.